crossplane/crossplane/docs/stacks-guide-aws.md

 Now that we have a namespace, we need to tell Crossplane which resource classes should be used to satisfy our claims in that namespace.
-We will create [portable classes][portable-classes-docs] that have have references to the cloud-specific classes that we created earlier.
+We will create [portable classes][portable-classes-docs] that have references to the cloud-specific classes that we created earlier.

 For example, `MySQLInstanceClass` is a portable class.
 It may refer to AWS's `RDSInstanceClass`, which is a non-portable class.